x-atlas-consortia/ubkg-docs/docs/glossary/index.md

 (_5'-AMP-activated protein kinase subunit gamma-1_)→**isa**→(_protein_)

 A relationship is considered the **inverse** of another relationship if it can be used to link the same nodes of the relationship in the opposite direction.
-For example, the _inverse_isa_ relationship for a concept can be used to identify those concepts that have a _isa_ relationship with the concept.
+For example, the _inverse_isa_ relationship for a concept can be used to identify those concepts that have an _isa_ relationship with the concept.

 (_protein_)←**inverse_isa**←(_5'-AMP-activated protein kinase subunit gamma-1_)